 Review the College’s Transportation Procedures, especially the Driver Approval sections on pages 5-8 to determine eligibility.

-If renting a vehicle from Enterprise you will need to complete the Enterprise form on LafSync and follow the instructions.
+If renting a vehicle from Enterprise you will need to complete the Enterprise form on OurCampus and follow the instructions.
 Click on the Procedure and Policy document on the form for specific instructions.
-Once you have submitted the form call Enterprise at 610-253-7599 and push the * button to be directed to the Easton office
+Once you have submitted the form, call Enterprise at 610-253-7599 and push the * button to be directed to the Easton office.

 Complete basic and specialized driver training.

-The rental agreement that students sign muc be signed “[Your name} on behalf of Lafayette College” or your personal insurance will become the primary coverage in the event of an accident.
+The rental agreement that students sign must be signed “[Your name} on behalf of Lafayette College” or your personal insurance will become the primary coverage in the event of an accident.

 Basic Training – required for student drivers only